-The College is committed to providing a prompt, thorough, equitable, and impartial resolution of all reported violations of this Policy.
+The College is committed to providing a prompt, thorough, equitable, and impartial resolution of all reported violations of the Sexual and Interpersonal Misconduct Policy.
 The College uses two processes to resolve reports of Prohibited Conduct under this Policy: Disciplinary Resolution, which involves an investigation and adjudication, and if appropriate, the imposition of sanctions, and Adaptable Resolution, which includes restorative options for resolving reports.
-The Title IX Coordinator will determine the appropriate resolution process after making an initial assessment of the reported information, considering the stated interests of the parties, campus safety, and the College's obligation to maintain an environment free from harassment and discrimination.
+The Civil Rights & Title IX Coordinator will determine the appropriate resolution process after making an initial assessment of the reported information, considering the stated interests of the parties, campus safety, and the College's obligation to maintain an environment free from harassment and discrimination.

-The processes under this Policy are separate and distinct from California's criminal procedures.
+The processes under the Sexual and Interpersonal Misconduct Policy are separate and distinct from California's criminal procedures.
 Proceedings under this Policy may be carried out prior to, simultaneously with, or following civil or criminal proceedings off-campus.
 Neither a decision by law enforcement regarding prosecution nor the outcome of any criminal proceeding will be considered determinative of whether a violation of this Policy occurred.